bettingonsuccess/bettingonsuccess/content/post/doubling-down.md

 * Professional Gambling Business
 * House Hacking (Long-Term rental in basement)
 * Stock (VTSAX anyone?
 Nah my allocation is quite varied)
+* Family / Travel

+On the last point of Family.
+Mrs BoS and I found out that we are PREGNANT!
+Now it would only be fitting if we doubled down on the pregnancy so. . .we are pregnant with TWINS!
+This of course is a joke since we had no control on how many babies we'd have at once.
+This is truly a blessing.
+We were able to work hard to save $ and pursue FI before having a family and now within 8 months at age 27 we'll have 2 babies and our family will be complete.